rlrightleft/learn-SQL-MySQL/sqlzoo/2_SELECT_from_World.md

 ---

 ## Problem 10
-Show the name and per-capita GDP (rounded to the nearest 1000) for countries with GDP of at least one trillion.
+Show the name and per-capita GDP for those countries with a GDP of at least one trillion (1000000000000; that is 12 zeros).
+Round this value to the nearest 1000.
+Show per-capita GDP for the trillion dollar countries to the nearest $1000.

 **My Solution:**